 So, anyone who vapes on a plane will most likely face a fine unless they fail to comply with a crew member’s instructions to stop, or have tampered with the aircraft in some way, such as trying to disable the smoke detector.

-Do Any Airlines Still Allow You to Smoke?
+Today, No Airlines Allow You to Smoke

 There are no airlines that currently allow passengers to smoke on a plane, though there have been reports that on some flights in China and Iran, smoking has been seen.